 |Engine Serial Numbers

 Next, check the engine serial number, which is stamped into the cylinder block on a machined flat surface, just above the oil filler tube and below the valve tappet cover on the left side of the tractor.
 This number is within the same series of numbers as your tractor serial number, most of the time just a little higher.
 Use the engine serial number as a guide to help confirm your tractor's age.
 Additionally, when ordering certain engine parts, the serial number may be required.
 Use the engine serial number page as a reference.

 Casting dates can be used to confirm (or dispute) the year and other information you have about your tractor.
 You can also use casting dates to determine if parts might have been replaced somewhere along the line.
 In general, parts were installed in new Cubs within a few months of their casting.
 Dates are usually found on the cylinder block, steering gear housing, hydraulic cylinder block, rear axle housing, differential shaft housing, clutch housing and transmission case, just to name a few.
-The location (new link) of the codes on these parts varies.
+The location of the codes on these parts varies.
 A letter was used to represent the casting date year.
 Use the casting date table as a cross- reference.

 What color should my tractor be?
 We provide a Color Scheme Reference for new Cub and Cub Lo-Boy owners who want to overhaul their tractors and are not sure where to start.